Vintage Posters & Colorful Accents Brighten Up This Bed-Stuy Apartment

 Serenity Now

 The cloud-like decor theme continues to extend into Anthony's bedroom, where she “likes to keep the scent and the vibes very relaxed and very chill” with organic pieces like a marshmallow-shaped bedside stool and barely-there floating bookshelves.
-A knotted throw and quilted comforter from the R29 home collection round out the neutral palette.
+A knotted throw and quilted comforter from the Refinery29 home collection round out the neutral palette.
 The pieces are “super cute,” she gushed, “and super, super soft — [the comforter] has a textured feel, and it comes with matching pillowcases.”

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.